 Dicaprio plays aging movie star Rick Dalton, while Pitt is his buddy and longtime stunt double Cliff Booth as they struggle to make it in Hollywood.
 Tarantino described the film as taking place in “Los Angeles in 1969, at the height of hippie Hollywood.”

 As you might expect from a Tarantino flick, it’s a star-studded affair with a cast including Al Pacino (Scarface), Margot Robbie (as Sharon Tate), Burt Reynolds (Boogie Nights), Timothy Olyphant (Justified), Luke Perry (The 5th Element), and Dakota Fanning (The Alienist).

-The film is also maintaining Tarantino’s great love for being as proudly distasteful as possible by opening the film on July 26th, 2019, which will mark the 50th anniversary of the Manson-LaBianca murders and the day after Tate and her unborn child were slaughtered by Manson and his followers.All in all, it sounds to be a gory and hopefully very creepy film about a violent moment in Los Angeles history.
-But you don’t have to wait until to see a creepy LA movie.
+Once Upon a Time in Hollywood is a gory and creepy film about a violent moment in Los Angeles history.
+Can’t get enough creepy LA movies?
 There have been a fair few of them made over the years that expose the dark underbelly of Los Angeles and explore its secrets and insidious mechanics.
 Here’s our ranking of eight of the best.

 8. Scream 3 (2000)

 Scream 3 is executive produced by Bob and Harvey Weinstein and features a disquieting storyline regarding a culture of casting couches and the historical rape and abuse of young female stars.